 Prime Minister of Honcharuk announced Wednesday an international tender for a contractor to complete a half-built, 15-year old bridge across the Dnipro in Zaporizhia.
 Work should start next year and the roadway portion should be completed by the end of 2021.

 Russia-EU-Ukraine gas transportation experts meet tomorrow in Brussels, two weeks before a Dec.
 13 ‘deadline’ for booking long term gas supplies through the Russia-Ukraine pipeline.
-Citing EU rules and Ukrainian law, Yuriy Vitrenko, Naftogaz executive director, tells reporters in Berlin: “December 13th is the deadline for long-term reservations.”
+Citing EU rules and Ukrainian law, Yuriy Vitrenko, Naftogaz executive director, tells reporters in Berlin: “December 13th is the deadline for long-term reservations.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Gas talks may take place next week on a ministerial level, or on a presidential level on Dec.
 9, when Putin and Zelenskiy meet in Paris in the Normandy Format.
 On Monday night, Putin and Zelenskiy talked by telephone.
 The Kremlin reported the two presidents “discussed in detail the gas issue, including extending transit, and renewing direct supplies of Russian gas to Ukraine.”